livebook-dev/vega_lite_convert/README.md

 ## Previous versions

-Prior to v1, this package has been published and developed in [this repository](https://github.com/simonprev/vega_lite_convert).
+Prior to v1, this package was being published and developed in [this repository](https://github.com/simonprev/vega_lite_convert).

 ## License